 Data loss prevention (DLP) is a set of tools and processes used by your organization to ensure that sensitive data is not lost, misused, or accessed by unauthorized users.
 But what exactly happens when data is lost, and is there a way of measuring that?

 Assessing the cost and reputational impact of data loss on your business can feel more like an art than a science, especially when, in most cases, those costs aren’t tangible.

-In this blog, we take a look at everything your business needs to know about measuring data loss, from how your business loses money from data loss and what metrics you can use to gain a better understanding of the success of your data loss prevention strategy.
+In this blog, we take a look at everything your business needs to know about measuring data loss, from how your business loses money from data loss, how to avoid data loss, and what metrics you can use to gain a better understanding of the success of your data loss prevention strategy.